Bank CDs can be customized but beware of the details!

-Professional investors employ various strategies for CD investments to further reduce the risk and exposure to loss and improve liquidity.
+Professional investors employ various strategies for CD investments to reduce the risk and exposure to loss further and improve liquidity.
 Consider your priorities and consult with a professional to determine the appropriate strategy for your unique situation.

-Diversification: As with any investment strategy, diversification is a key to protecting your assets from risk of loss.
+Diversification: As with any investment strategy, diversification is key to protecting your assets from the risk of loss.
 Working with the different types of CDs that are available is yet another aspect of this strategy.

-With low interest rates holding steady in recent years, laddering does not currently provide opportunities for locking in increasing interest rates, but will still provide investors with liquidity.
+With low-interest rates holding steady in recent years, laddering does not currently provide opportunities for locking in increasing interest rates but will still provide investors with liquidity.

-Barbell Strategy: The Barbell Strategy emphasizes short and long term investments, for example, an investor may place a $50,000 investment of $25,000 each in 1 year and 5 year CDs.
+Barbell Strategy: The Barbell Strategy emphasizes short and long-term investments; for example, an investor may place a $50,000 investment of $25,000 each in 1 year and 5 year CDs.
 This may allow for better response to uncertain conditions that may arise in the coming years and maintain a higher level of liquidity than a standard laddering strategy.

 Your CD maturity date is the date that your bank guarantees a full return of principal.

 Liquidity is the investor’s ability to access the funds even if subject to a penalty or market value adjustment.

 Investors who prize liquidity highly are concerned they will need money they have committed to a long-term investment before it matures.
 Still, not all investments impose early withdrawal fees, so investors need to be aware of the penalties specific to the products they are considering.

 Market-linked CDs are an example of the variables involved.
 While they may hold the CD to maturity, these instruments may be sold back to the issuing bank on a secondary market before maturity at a publicly displayed current market value.